 - Quikclot consists of a non-woven material impregnated with Kaolin which accelerates the body’s natural clotting ability.
 Since it makes use of the body’s natural clotting ability, it’s not the best choice for people who are taking blood thinners.

-- Chest seals are another must-have for any Trauma kit.
-These are used to treat open and/or sucking chest wounds.
+Chest seals are used to treat open and/or sucking chest wounds.
 They come vented and non-vented.
-Chest seals are used to treat chest wall defects between the collar bones and belly button.
-Not all-penetrating torso trauma will have air actively moving in and out of the injury, but all of these injuries need to be sealed regardless.
+Chest seals are used to treat chest wall defects between the collar bones and the belly button.
+Not all penetrating torso trauma will have air actively moving in and out of the injury, but all of these injuries need to be sealed regardless.

 TacMed Training